Properly use an RV battery disconnect switch

 The converter will take incoming 120-volt power, lower it to a safe level, and then send it over to charge your RV battery.

-If you turn on your battery disconnect switch, you’re preventing the battery from charging.
+If you turn off your battery disconnect switch, you’re preventing the battery from charging.
 A dead or low-power battery will cause issues once you disconnect from shore power and try to use lights or start your furnace.

 When to Use the Battery Disconnect Switch